sandeep194920/MERN_Projects/10_grocery_shop/README.md

 Initially I worked on `ShoppingArea.tsx`, but then realized I could do better in a few places.
 I learned from these mistakes and from John's (Udemy) implementation and improved my code in `ImprovedShoppingArea.tsx`.
 Here's all the things we learn in this project.

-Remove this - Tags - CRUD on UI, unique ids, better defenition of styles in mui, localstorage, alert, object setState based on prev state, cleanup function, conditionally add styles
+## Things we can learn

 - How to generate unique IDs in react (useId vs nanoid)
 - How to set and retrieve Objects from local storage
 - How to set alert programmatically based on different conditions on CRUD
 - How to set state for an object based on previous state
 - CRUD Functionality
+- How to add an object to existing style object based on different conditions

 ---